 Hardscaping refers to structures that are incorporated into landscaping such as driveways, walkways, patios, pool decks, retaining walls, and water features.
 The materials used in your hardscaping should complement the architecture of your home.
-For example, brick pavers may be perfect for a walkway leading to a colonial home, but flagstone may work better with an Arts and Crafts style residence.
+Brick pavers may be perfect for a walkway leading to a colonial home, but flagstone may work better with an Arts and Crafts-style residence.

 Hardscaping should be attractive and functional.
 The walkway to your front door can be a winding, lovely path, but it must provide a level surface that is easy to navigate.
 Also, take proportion into consideration when planning your hardscaping.
-Your patio should be big enough to hold all of your guests when you are entertaining, but not so large that it takes over most of your back yard.
-A driveway must be wide enough for you to get out of your car without stepping on your shrubbery.
+For instance, your patio should be big enough to hold all of your guests when you are entertaining, but not so large that it takes over most of your back yard.
 Since hardscaping can be very costly, consider implementing different parts of your plans in stages.

 5. Environmental Considerations